raefka/raefka/README.md

 # 💫 About Me:

-I’m interested in solving programming problems and learning new technologies. 🌱 I’m currently learning React, Next.js, and Drizzle ORM. 💞️ I’m looking to collaborate on projects to improve myself.
+🌱 I'm currently learning Nextjs/drizzle-orm

+👨‍💻 All of my projects are available at https://github.com/raefka

+📫 How to reach me raefkacem20@gmail.com

 <video src="./unwrapped-raefka.mp4" controls width="600"></video>